user4815162342/stew-cli/manual.md

     this command to clear that cache on the current project, in cases where an external process might have changed some of the property files.
 In single-command mode, the cache only lasts the lifetime of the command.

+-   `f`: This is an object which contains functions for creating filters for use in `lsdoc` and other commands which contain document filters.

 ### Single Command Mode Only Commans.